dzufferey/resync_oopsla20_artifact/README.md

 ```
 We can compute the throughput as `#req/s * reqSize / (1024 * 1024)`.
 The default request size is 32KB.
-In this case, we get a througput of 14.3 MB/s.
+In this case, we get a throughput of 14.3 MB/s.

 __Options.__
 The `run_client.sh` script has the following options: